mike-ii/NatureSocietySymbiosis/README.md

-# NatureSocietySymbiosis
-Studies, discussion and thoughs related to merging nature with society including natural and genetically modified life forms.
+# Nature & Society Symbiosis

+The goal of this project is to propose ideas and studies that would allow for the "merging" of neture and society.
+The idea is to replace as much as possible with natural or genetically modified means.
+An example would be using algae to produce fuel and bacteria to decompose waste.